 Design documents are created to coordinate efforts of a large team, give them a stable reference point, and describe all parts of the software and how they will operate.

-It assures that the product is built meeting the needs and is on par with what was agreed upon prior to the inception of the product/software.
+It assures that the product is built to meet the needs and is on par with what was agreed upon prior to the inception of the product/software.

-Software design documents not only help others understand your system and provides documentation for future projects, but it also forces you to think through the entire system architecture.
+Software design documents not only help others understand your system and provide documentation for future projects, but it also forces you to think through the entire system architecture.